 Indeed.
 And if you were a young Nigerian, angered by joblessness and deprivation, who might seem to be an alternative to the state?
 For some, it is could well be a group like Boko Haram: the bloodthirsty separatists who took a break from massacre people in churches and schools last week to slaughter people in a mosque.
 Fourty four worshippers were slain, while twelve civilians were killed in a nearby village.

-The Nigerian government claims to be winning the fight against Boko Haram, and to have killed its second-in-command, but even if the struggle with this organisation is won, It recently spawned another group, it may have set an obnoxious example to African militants.
-The Islamic supremacists of Ansaru, an offshoot of Boko Haram, has spent the last two years kidnapping people in states west of its stomping grounds.
+The Nigerian government claims to be winning the fight against Boko Haram, and to have killed its second-in-command, but even if the struggle with this organisation is won, it may have set an obnoxious example to African militants.
+The Islamic supremacists of Ansaru, an offshoot of Boko Haram, have spent the last two years kidnapping people in states west of its stomping grounds.

 Quite apart from the threat of radical ideologues, there is the problem of organised crime.
 The government has bought peace with some of the worst oil thieves, but it continues at daunting levels and is claimed to have enriched a thriving class of mobsters that, in their ruthlessness and sense of self-preservation, seem to ape the behaviour of their distant Italian cousins.

 It is a cliche of Western perceptions of the third world, formed out of a thousand earnest charity appeals, that its inhabitants are the passive victims of deprivation.
-This obscures not only its bold middle classes and industrious workers but the fact that many people do not hang around waiting for jobs, money or death but turn to darker sources of income – and identity.
+This obscures not only its working and middle classes but the fact that many people do not hang around waiting for jobs, money or death but turn to darker sources of income – and identity.